 BRIHC is the umbrella research institute of the School of History and Cultures.
-It promotes and facilitates research across the school, both through the support of research initiatives and through the organisation of events that foster cross-disciplinary conversations.
+It promotes and facilitates research and research-led teaching across the school, both through the support of research initiatives and through the organisation of events that foster cross-disciplinary conversations.

-Over the course of the academic year 2019/20, BRIHC organises two fortnightly forums for scholarly exchange, both of which are open to all staff and public:
+Over the course of the academic year 2020/21, BRIHC organises two online forums for scholarly exchange, both of which are open to all staff and students:

-A forum specifically for the school’s early-career researchers and visiting scholars to discuss their research and network with other academic staff
+A forum specifically for the school’s early-career researchers, postgraduate students and visiting scholars to discuss their research and network with the school’s academic staff.

-BRIHC organizes many other events, such as book launches, networking events, funding workshops, etc.,
+BRIHC organises many other events, such as book launches, networking events, funding workshops, etc.,

 Research Development Officer: Elizabeth Cook

 Theofili specialises in Medieval Greek literature and particularly Medieval Greek historiography.
 As a BRIHC Fellow, Theofili examines the reception of Flavius Josephus, the reputed historian of the 1st century AD, by Medieval Greek and Latin historians.
 She is also in charge of coordinating outreach activities connecting Classical Studies at the University of Birmingham to secondary schools in the UK.

 - Rose Debenham: ‘Self-Fashioning at Greenham Common Women's Peace Camp, 1982-2000’ (Supervisors: Chris Moores, Zoe Thomas)